Brandon-HY-Lin/deep-reinforcement-learning/p3_collab-compet/Report.md

 # Results
+Three experiments are listed below.
+Two of them are DDPG, the other is MADDPG.
+DDPG version 6 and MADDPG version 11 have batch-norm at input of critic and actor netorks.
+The MADDPG has better result and reaches average score of +0.5 at episode 466.
+And its highest average score is about +1.2.

+![Diagram of MADDPG and DDPG comparison][maddpg_ddpg_comparision]

+*Scores of MADDPG and DDPG*

 # Conclusion
-In this work, 2 algorithm are implemented and both achieve good scores of over +2.5.
+In this work, two algorithms are implemented and both achieve good scores of over +2.5.
 During experiments, one key factor is noticed: the performances of both algorithms are highly influenced by the number of training steps.
 The more it is, the faster the score gets higher.
 Besides this, stability is still a big issue even if PER is applied as shown in DDPG version.

 # Future Works